andrew/ultimate-awesome/README.md

 - [awesome-refreshing-llms](https://github.com/hyintell/awesome-refreshing-llms) - EMNLP'23 survey: a curation of awesome papers and resources on refreshing large language models (LLMs) without expensive retraining.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-drone-hacking](https://github.com/nicholasaleks/awesome-drone-hacking) - A list of awesome drone hacking tools & resources.
-- [awesome-morphe](https://github.com/nvbangg/awesome-morphe) - Explore all Morphe resources, patches and community projects. 🔔 Get notified via the Telegram channel whenever there's a new update.
-- [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.
 - [awesome-safegraph-datascience](https://github.com/SafeGraphInc/awesome-safegraph-datascience) - A community-supported list of awesome data science resources relevant to SafeGraph data.
 - [awesome-for-oneliner](https://github.com/sheepla/awesome-for-oneliner) - 🐚 A list of useful commands in the Unix shell one liner.
 - [awesome-a11y-vue](https://github.com/vue-a11y/awesome-a11y-vue) - A list of awesome things related to accessibility in Vue.js.